easrng/safe-whatwg/README.md

 # safe-whatwg

-An implementation of various Web/WHATWG apis, intended to be robust, correct, and portable.
+An implementation of various Web/WHATWG APIs, intended to be robust, correct, and portable.

 ## Implementation status